Counting Data Processing

 Meters are automatically read via the Climkit Gateway (or a third-party API or FTP service).

-It is the meter index (the total measured by the meter since its installation) that is read.
-We refer to raw data.
+It is the meter's index (the sum measured by the meter since its connection) that is read.
+We refer to this as raw data.

-A reading consists of one or more meter indexes and the reading date.
+A reading consists of one or more meter indices and the reading date.

-• en_im (kWh): imported energy, meaning consumed or withdrawn energy
+• en_im (kWh): imported energy, which is the energy consumed or drawn

-• en_ex (kWh): exported energy, meaning energy produced by a photovoltaic installation or fed back into the grid
+• en_ex (kWh): exported energy, which is the energy produced by a photovoltaic installation or fed back

 • heat_energy_kwh (kWh): the thermal energy consumed